 19. Learn keyboard shortcuts.
-For example, you can quickly change selection in the Center pane using arrow keys with the cmd key.
+For example, you can quickly change selection in the Center pane using arrow keys with the Ctrl key.

-Change focus between the Center and Right panes using Option+[and Option+].
+Change focus between the Center and Right panes using Alt+Left and Alt+Right.

 - 20. Change the Center pane color scheme in the Colors tab of the Preferences window. - 21.
 Check the gray Left pane buttons when not available checkbox in the General tab of the Preferences window for Left pane buttons to be disabled until the appropriate items in the Center pane are selected. - 22.
+Double-click on an item in the Center pane to show it fullscreen. - 23.
 Select View>Toggle UI Theme to swap between light and dark user interface themes.